xyz2tex/dot2tex/docs/usage_guide.rst

 --pgf118
     Generate code compatible with PGF 1.18 and earlier.

-The following options are used by the output templates_.
+The following options are used by the output :ref:`templates <templates>`.

 -e encoding, --encoding encoding
     Set text encoding.
 Supported encodings are: